Scale Insects on Satin Pothos

 Repeat the oil treatment on a roughly ten-day rhythm for at least three rounds, since scale's protective covering shields eggs from a single application even when the visible adults are gone.

-Move to a systemic houseplant insecticide as a soil drench if oils aren't keeping pace after a month, since a heavily tangled, sprawling plant can hide enough scale that topical treatment alone struggles to reach it all.
+If oils haven't brought the population down within about a month, switch to a systemic insecticide poured onto the soil so the plant takes it up internally, since a heavily tangled, sprawling vine can hide enough scale that surface treatment alone struggles to reach it all.

 Run a fingertip check along the stems again a month after signs clear, since scale that survived at low numbers along an unchecked stem section is easy to miss until it rebuilds to a visible population.